jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 ./start_stats.sh
 ```

+Then, you may connect to `http://<server IP address>:13000`.

-If you want to launch the REST API (uncomplete, only for testing purposes) you can execute (you may want to do it within a screen session, using e.g. `screen -S testapi`):
+Similarly, if you want to launch the REST API (uncomplete, only for testing purposes) you can execute (you may want to do it within a screen session, using e.g. `screen -S testapi`):

 ```
 cd ~/vagrant/rest-api/app/cpe/
 sudo python -m pipenv run uvicorn main:app --host 0.0.0.0 --port 8000
 ```

 This test API includes calls to select a specific proxy, change a few parameters (e.g. WRR weigths, an additional artificial delay, etc), or to show/modify OVS flow entries.
+You may connect to `http://<server IP address>:18000`.

 ## Launching SCENARIO 2: UE <-> free5GC <-> proxy